Partnership for Global Infrastructure and Investment: Objectives

-Over the next five years, the G7 governments and its private business sector will invest $600 billion.
-It aims to offer an alternative to China's estimated $1 trillion infrastructure investments worldwide over the past decade.
+Over the next five years, the G7 governments and its private business sector will invest $600 billion in the PGII.
+They aim to offer an alternative to China's estimated $1 trillion infrastructure investments worldwide over the past decade.

 According to Singapore Forum experts, with the advent of the G7-led PGII, notions such as economic development and foreign direct investment could be "merged" with geopolitical and military objectives:

 The US-led G7 and Nato bloc [is] accelerating its ‘pivot to Asia’: the perceived enemy being China, and the weapon of choice infrastructure finance, focusing on energy and transport assets, and massive private equity investments in semiconductors, liquified natural gas terminals and agribusiness, etc."..
 [Singapore Forum director] Nicolas Firzli notes that the US administration of president Joe Biden has successfully convinced its partners in Paris, Berlin, Rome and Tokyo to ‘develop a values-driven, high-impact and transparent infrastructure partnership’ to counter China's Belt and Road Initiative.
 "But this plan comes rather late in the game," he adds.
 "China has already established solid positions, lower costs and superior technical skills, notably in the fields of civil engineering, construction, high-speed rail and renewable energy.".